scriptbuzz/aws-iot-esp32-arduino/README.md

 * Select **Activate**
 * Select **Attach Policy**.
 Select the policy that you have created from the previous steps.
 * Select **Register Thing**
-* Now that you have the IoT certificates, endpoint, Thing Name, you are ready to update the microcontroller firmware.
+* Now that you have the IoT certificates, AWS IoT endpoint, Thing Name, you are ready to update the microcontroller firmware.

 **Arduino Development Workstation Configuration**